What is optimization?

-In a system where files are only added to a large index over time, you will typically see very little fragmentation, whereas in indexes where files come and go, fragmentation will be more frequent.
+In a system where files are only added to a large index over time, you will typically see very little fragmentation, whereas, in indexes where files come and go, fragmentation is more frequent.

-The index is held in memory, and when a user search, Index Manager searches through the entire index to find matches.
-With a great number of empty index entries, the server may gradually become slower at processing searches.
+The index is held in memory and when a user searches, Index Manager searches through the entire index to find matches.
+With a great number of empty index entries, the server can gradually become slower at processing searches.

-To this end, the system administrator can set a global optimization schedule in the Serice options in Index Manager settings at which point the index server will be temporarily shut down, unused entries removed from the index ("defragmentation") and the service started back up.
+To this end, the system administrator can set a global optimization schedule in the Serice options in Index Manager settings at which point the index server will be temporarily shut down, unused entries removed from the index ("defragmentation"), and the service started back up.
 This can be scheduled to happen at a time when there's minimal activity on the system.

 Setting an optimization schedule

-Unused entries threshold: Specify the number of index entries that must be marked as unused before the optimization should run.
+Unused entries threshold: Specify the number of index entries that must be marked as unused before the optimization runs.
 Keep in mind that an index may well be fragmented even if there are few unused entries in the index.
 (See point 1 above.)
-Hence, if you would like the index to optimize every day, you should set the threshold to zero and se the time as described below.
+Therefore, if you would like the index to optimize every day, you should set the threshold to zero and set the time as described below.

 Time to run optimize: Set the time to run the optimization here.
 Choose which days you should optimize and the time at which optimization should occur.
 Because indexes become unavailable while optimization runs, it's generally a good idea to optimize outside office hours.

-Tip: The Index Manager Status screen in the Operations Center shows the number of unused entries in an index: simply click on an index "blob" and read out the detailed in formation in the column on the right.
+Tip: The Index Manager Status screen in the Operations Center shows the number of unused entries in an index: select an index "blob" and read out the detailed information in the column on the right.

-You can also manually trigger an index optimization on the Index Manager status screen.
-Click on the Index actions button and choose Optimize.
-Then choose which index you would like to defragment.
+- You can also manually trigger an index optimization: Go to the Status page and select the index you would like to optimize.

 Tip: Index Manager's cache is also important to maintain a responsive system.
 For more information, see Choosing a cache folder for thumbnails and previews.